rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/OpenID-Connect-Client.md

 To register a learning layers client, contact an administrator for the Learning Layers login.
-If you are working on a thesis at the Chair of Computer Science 5, RWTH Aachen University, you can contact your advisor. and send them the following JSON string.
+If you are working on a thesis at the Chair of Computer Science 5, RWTH Aachen University, you can contact your advisor.
+Send the admin/advisor the following JSON string.
 Fill out the client ID, the name, the description and the redirectUris.
 For the client ID, choose a unique name for your app.
+The admin/advisor will answer with a mail that contains the client ID and client secret that you can then use for the login process.

 ```
 {